ARM-software/armnn/src/armnnTfParser/TensorFlowSupport.md

 The parser only supports a dilation rate of (1,1,1,1).
 See the TensorFlow [depthwise_conv2d_native documentation](https://www.tensorflow.org/api_docs/python/tf/nn/depthwise_conv2d_native) for more information.

+**equal**

+The parser does not support all forms of [broadcast composition](https://www.tensorflow.org/performance/xla/broadcasting), only broadcasting of 4D and 1D tensors.
+See the TensorFlow [equal operator documentation](https://www.tensorflow.org/api_docs/python/tf/math/equal) for more information.

 **fused_batch_norm**

 The parser does not support training outputs.
 See the TensorFlow [fused_batch_norm documentation](https://www.tensorflow.org/api_docs/python/tf/nn/fused_batch_norm) for more information.

+**greater**

+The parser does not support all forms of [broadcast composition](https://www.tensorflow.org/performance/xla/broadcasting), only broadcasting of 4D and 1D tensors.
+See the TensorFlow [greater operator documentation](https://www.tensorflow.org/api_docs/python/tf/math/greater) for more information.

 **matmul**

 The parser only supports constant weights in a fully connected layer.
 See the TensorFlow [matmul documentation](https://www.tensorflow.org/api_docs/python/tf/matmul) for more information.

+**maximum**

+where maximum is used in one of the following ways

+* max(mul(a, x), x)
+* max(mul(x, a), x)
+* max(x, mul(a, x))
+* max(x, mul(x, a)

+This is interpreted as a ActivationLayer with a LeakyRelu activation function.
+Any other usage of max will result in the insertion of a simple maximum layer.
+The parser does not support all forms of [broadcast composition](https://www.tensorflow.org/performance/xla/broadcasting).
+See the TensorFlow [maximum documentation](https://www.tensorflow.org/api_docs/python/tf/maximum) for more information.

+**minimum**

+The parser does not support all forms of [broadcast composition](https://www.tensorflow.org/performance/xla/broadcasting), only broadcasting of 4D and 1D tensors.
+See the TensorFlow [minimum operator documentation](https://www.tensorflow.org/api_docs/python/tf/math/minimum) for more information.

 **multiply**

 The parser does not support all forms of [broadcast composition](https://www.tensorflow.org/performance/xla/broadcasting), only broadcasting of scalars and 1D tensors.
 See the TensorFlow [multiply documentation](https://www.tensorflow.org/api_docs/python/tf/multiply) for more information.

+**pad**

+Only supports tf.pad function with mode = 'CONSTANT' and constant_values = 0.
+See the TensorFlow [pad documentation](https://www.tensorflow.org/api_docs/python/tf/pad) for more information.

 **realdiv**